 Modern networking tools are easy to use, cheap, and flexible.
 Instant messaging and file-sharing programs are very popular among users.
 Wireless routers enable broadband function within offices.
 However, healthcare data is extremely sensitive, and it can become available to outsiders through network access.
 Therefore, networking tools should be used with caution.

 The access to the network of the devices brought by visitors should be limited because these devices can’t be vetted for security for a short time.
 Giving safe access to guests’ devices may take a lot of time and money.
 Therefore, the prohibition of casual access is the best choice in this case.
 The router should identify each legitimate device.
-Only, in this case, the access is permitted.
+Only, in this case, access is permitted.
 Instant messengers and file-sharing programs expose the devices connected to the network to threats like unauthorized access to the devices.
 These programs should not be installed without special permission or approval.
-Devices having file sharing applications or instant messengers may also have exploitable bits.
+Devices having file-sharing applications or instant messengers may also have exploitable bits.
 Therefore, uninstalling o turning these programs off may not be enough to deactivate them.
 Staff should be prohibited from installing software without prior approval.

 Tip 9: Use a Firewall

 It’s difficult to disconnect the EHR system from the internet.
 Therefore, it must have firewall protection to prevent external intrusions.
 Equipped with anti-virus to destroy malicious software and firewall to prevent intruders, you can provide full protection of internal data.
 A firewall can be software or a hardware device.
 The main job of a firewall is to inspect incoming messages and sort them according to certain criteria.
 Sometimes the configuration of a firewall is a difficult task.
 Therefore, installation, monitoring, and maintenance of these software or hardware should be performed by professionals.